-In the Hokusai Print, The Great Wave of Kanagawa is a Great Wave that threatens a fishermen's boat in Kanagawa Prefecture, with Mount Fuji visible in the background.
+In Hokusai's Engraving, The Great Wave off Kanagawa is a Great Wave that threatens a fishing boat in Kanagawa Prefecture, with Mount Fuji visible in the background.
 Despite its size, it is not a tsunami, but a normal wave created by the effect of wind and tides.

-This painting is believed to have been made around 1820, being the first in the series Fugaku Sanjū-Rokkei and also Hokusai's most popular painting.
-Of the mold used, thousands of copies were made and distributed among collectors around the world.
+This painting is believed to have been done around 1820, being the first in the series.
+Fugaku Sanjū-Rokkei and also Hokusai's most popular painting.
+Thousands of copies were made of the mold used, which were distributed among collectors around the world.

-This print is of the yoko-e type, that is, in landscape form it has a ōban size, 25 cm high by 37 cm wide.
-The landscape consists of three elements: the stormy sea, three boats and a mountain.
+This print is of the yoko-e type, that is, in landscape form, it has an ōban size, 25 cm high by 37 cm wide.
+The landscape is composed of three elements: the sea stirred by a storm, three boats and a mountain.

 This painting became very famous in the 19th century.
 Where many artists from other places ended up buying a copy and spreading it around the world.
 Today it is possible to find this woodcut in several museums such as the British Museum and the National Library of France.